What Are Blood Clots?

 - Vitamin C: We all know vitamin C is a powerful immune system booster.
 But that’s not all it does!
 Research has shown that Vitamin C can significantly lower levels of bad cholesterol and protect against fatal heart disease.
 Plus, it promotes healthier circulation by relaxing the blood vessels, preventing blood clots from forming.
 A dosage of 500 mg of vitamin C daily has been linked to a 25 percent lower risk of developing heart disease (x, x, x).

 - Barley: This essential grain may prevent two of the most serious contributing factors to blood clots— high blood pressure and high cholesterol.
-Barley contains the right types of fiber that help prevent heart disease while also having vasodilatory effects, promoting better blood circulation (x, x, x, x).
+Barley grass powder and barley extract contain the right types of fiber that help prevent heart disease while also having vasodilatory effects, promoting better blood circulation (x, x, x, x).

 The Bottom Line